 2. In February, SKAT will have done your return or "selvangivelsen" and it can be viewed online.
 This is the time to check and see if all the information is correct, put in any missing information like your travel allowance.
 If you are unsure about the deductions, either contact SKAT by phone or in person or contact a "revisor", which is an accountant who can assist.

-3. At the end of April, you must have made all the corrections to your taxes, because it is at time that SKAT will issue årsopgørelsen, where you will either get a refund or bill to pay any outstanding taxes.
+3. At the end of April, you must have made all the corrections to your taxes, because it is at that time that SKAT will either issue a refund or a bill to pay any outstanding taxes.
 If you do find any mistakes after the årsopgørelsen is given, you need to contact SKAT asap!
 You get a discount for payng overdue taxes quickly.

-Remember not to wait until the last minute to contact SKAT, since there offices get quite busy during March and April and waiting times can be long.
-Suggest you arrive early and remember to take a ticket.
-Everyone is served by number and if you forget to get a ticket, you will have a loooonnnngggg wait.
+Remember not to wait until the last minute to contact www.SKAT.dk, since their offices get quite busy during March and April and waiting times can be long.
+Most of tax enquiries on done online or by phone.
+You need to call for an appointment if you need one on one in person consultations.

 FYI: In Danish the word "skat" has two meaning, which are quite opposite.
 The first meaning is "tax", while the other meaning is more endearing, because it mean "dear" or "loved one".
 Do not know anyone who considers the tax office as a loved one!

-Check out SKAT for a list of translated documents
+Check out www.SKAT.dk for a list of translated documents

 Do you have a helpful tip or comment on this subject that you would like to share?
 Please leave comments below.